QA Course

 But there is an opportunity to reduce the cost of studying:

-• 5% cashback for you and a 5% discount for a friend
+Cashback 5% for yourself and 5% off for a friend.

 If I want an installment plan, should I go to the bank?